Customer Orchestration and Data Integration

 She takes action by sending people likely to churn a discount on a yearly renewal

-They want to target specific people to give a discount.
+She wants to target specific people to give a discount, not the whole customer base.

 Persona workshop objectives